cs701-accessmidd/access-midd/access-midd/backend/README.md

 - Return a list of all buildings from the buildings table as json objects.

 PUT /buildings/new
-- Add a new building to the buildings table.
+- Add a new building to the buildings table if a building with the same name does not already exist.

 POST /buildings/:id
 - Update the specified building with fields and values provided in the request.